Peter Hooley: Senior Campaign

 Hooley would appear in and start all 33 of Albany's games during the 2015–16 season, scoring in double figures in 19, while totaling 411 points, 90 assists and 153 rebounds for the season.
 He would finish his Albany career with 1,519 points, 336 assists and 426 rebounds.
 Hooley remains only the second Albany Men's Basketball player to win multiple Reggie Lewis Most Outstanding Player Awards, while he and teammate Sam Rowley are the only two Albany Great Danes men's basketball players to have reached the NCAA Division I men's basketball tournament three times in their career.

 Hooley currently sits seventh all time for Albany Great Danes men's basketball players in career points (1,519), sixth in games played (126), tied for fourth in games started (92), fourth in free throw's made (410), eighth in free throw percentage (80.2%) and sixth in three point field goal's made (181).

 College Statistics

 Professional career

 Following the close of his college career, Hooley signed with the Plymouth Raiders of the British Basketball League.
 He averaged six points per game for the Raiders before returning to Australia for personal reasons.
 He then signed with the Ballarat Miners of the South East Australian Basketball League (SEABL) in February, 2017.
 For the 2017 SEABL season, Hooley averaged 20.6 points and 4.5 assists per game for the Miners, earning a berth on the All-Star Five Team.
 He re-signed with the Miners for the 2018 season.

-Hooley parlayed his strong SEABL performance into a contract with the National Basketball League’s Melbourne United as an injury replacement for Daniel Dillon.
+Hooley parlayed his strong SEABL performance into a contract with the National Basketball League's Melbourne United as an injury replacement for Daniel Dillon.

 Broadcasting career

 Hooley joined the NBL commentary team for the 2019–20 season.
+He was appointed as a panelist on commentary show NBL Overtime in 2024.